-Beryl Glass was in the hospital in Chicago, while visiting grandchildren, struggling with an array of health issues.
-This page is to help support Beryl and Craig through prayer support and material assistance through this time.
+In March 2020 Beryl Glass was in the hospital in Chicago, while visiting grandchildren, struggling with an array of health issues.
+This page was created to help support Beryl and Craig through prayer support and material assistance through this time.

 Update from Craig 3/15